zapman449/monitorama_2016_notes/Wed05__All.of.Your.Network.Monitoring.is.probably.Wrong__by_Joe.Damato.md

     * TOO MUCH STUFF to track.
 Leads to high cognitive load
     * Humans have coping strategies
     * copy&paste config as coping strategy
-    * "Programs should get paid more & work less" forthcoming talk
+    * "Programers should get paid more & work less" forthcoming talk
     * Do you really understand every graph you're generating?
     * (probably not)
     * if you don't understand, why do you think you can monitor?
-    * (probably doens't matter though)
+    * (probably doesn't matter though)
     * note: complexity != bad.
     * fact of life.
     * cat games bring in firewalls, and vpn and micro payments, and TLS, etc.